-I will outline below, the basics of these variables below.
-But before I do so, it’s important to remember that any change in lifestyle you embark on has to be realistic for you, the individual.
-It’s senseless to try to live a lifestyle that your budget or current circumstances do not allow.
+Our company ethos at Feel Supreme is all about taking an holistic approach to healthy living.
+We believe that there are many variables which need to tie together in order to proceed through the various levels on your path to optimal health.
+Once these variables become part of your life, similar to Trivial Pursuit wedges filling up your playing peice, only then will your health truly start to flourish.
+Lions mane mushroom, liquid chlorophyll, himalayan shilajit are the most common organic supplements used in the UK.
+We will outline below, the basics of these variables.
+But before we do so, it's important to remember that any change in lifestyle you embark on has to be realistic for you, the individual.
+It's senseless to try to live a lifestyle that your budget or current circumstances do not allow.
 For example, the purest form of water is glass bottled, spring water, rich in minerals, which has been filtered naturally through the earth.
 However, like most things in life, the higher quality comes at a higher cost.
-As long as you are filling all segments of your Trivial Pursuit piece, then I wouldn’t get too hung up about consuming distilled and remineralised water, shungite water or even tap water!
+As long as you are filling all segments of your Trivial Pursuit piece, then I wouldn't get too hung up about consuming distilled and remineralised water, shungite water or even tap water!
 You just have to decide what level is most realistic for you.
+Speaking of which...

 - Glass bottled or BPA free bottled spring water

 - Shungite water, remineralised distilled water, mineral water

 - Tap water